annelaure-blog/technicalwriting/learning-journal.markdown

 To improve the apparence of the content output, CSS would be required.
 At this stage, we focus only on the content.
 Publishing the content must be done **only when the customer has approved the publication** to be shared with the end users.

-The PDF file can be added to our Github Repository along with DITA XML files and the HTML file by adding https://htmlpreview.github.io
+The PDF file can be added to our Github Repository along with DITA XML files and the HTML file by adding https://htmlpreview.github.io/? before the file link so the end user can actually read the content.

    ### Additionnal DITA tutorials